KenstonPTO/bylaws/README.md

 3. The Bomber Hangar Chairperson shall manage all aspects of the Bomber Hangar Spirit Wear Store including, but not limited to, Purchasing, Inventory Management, Pricing, Marketing/Communications, Sales, Operations/Logistics and Volunteers.
 This includes evaluation of vendor relationships, outside services and sales/inventory systems as needed.
 The Chairperson will achieve profitability to sustain each year’s merchandise investment as well as maintaining an operating reserve specified by the Council Treasurer.
 When possible, ensure Building PTO Boards employ Bomber Hangar merchandise for prizes, incentives, staff appreciation, etc. The Chairperson will provide updates on the Bomber Hangar operations, sales and financial status at all PTO Council meetings.
 They will maintain, publish and communicate detailed Bomber Hangar procedures to Building Chairpersons and volunteers.
 When revenue exceeds the required reserve and operating levels, the Chair and Treasurer can coordinate disbursements to the individual Building PTOs.
 Disbursement levels will be based on number of grades per building and building support of Bomber Hangar.
 4. Directory Chairperson is responsible for the annual creation of a district-wide Parent/Student Directory that contains the address and/or phone number of all students and their families on an opt-out basis.
 In particular, the chairperson may need to do the following tasks: securing printing services, working with the Fundraising Chair to solicit advertising sponsors, editing spreadsheet data received from the Board Office, communicating with parents regarding information to be printed (as needed), creating and sending invoices to sponsors, receiving and delivering checks from sponsors to PTO Council Treasurer, electronically sending data to the printer, reviewing the directory proof from the printer, organizing volunteers to help with directory distribution, pick up directories from the printer, label and distribute directories to separate buildings and sponsors, create invoice to building PTOs if required, and request PTO Council Treasurer to process payment for directory to the printer.
 5. Membership Chairperson shall be responsible for overseeing the membership drive throughout the year at individual schools.
 This includes membership flyers for each individual school at the beginning of the school year, coordinating with Membership Chairs at individual schools, payment options and advertising with district during the school year.
-6. Fundraising Chairperson shall be responsible for overseeing the fundraising at each particular school or district wide fundraiser, whichever Council or Buidlings decide on.
+6. Fundraising Chairperson shall be responsible for overseeing the fundraising at each particular school or district wide fundraiser, whichever Council or Buildings decide on.
 In addition, the Fundraising Chair will oversee the fundraising person or committee at each Building, coordinate with the district office with regards to the time of said fundraising, and develop correspondence and social media posts for the fundraiser.
 The chairperson will also be responsible for coordinating all PTO Council fundraisers (e.g. Kalahari, Cavs or Indians game)
 7. Staff Appreciation Chairperson shall be responsible for organizing and executing the staff appreciation of the Kenston Board of Education offices and the Transportation Department each year.
 They will maintain, publish and communicate detailed procedures to Building Staff Appreciation Chairpersons.

 ## PTO COUNCIL COMMITTEES